Bankoga/golem/docs/golem-components.md

 - an overview of types/sub-types
 - ?

-What are shells?
+What are _BLANK_?
-What purpose do they serve?
+What purpose do _BLANK_ serve?
-How are they useful/what are the benefits of this paradigm?
+How are _BLANK_ useful/what are the benefits of this paradigm?
-How are they detrimental/what are the drawbacks of this paradigm?
+How are _BLANK_ detrimental/what are the drawbacks of this paradigm?

 ## Core